bche3/Big-Data-Project-Voter-Prediction/README.md

 ### Source Data
 - U.S. General Election and Primary Election Data from 2012 to 2020 consisting of 726 variables (voter registration, participation, and demographic data) stored as Parquet files stored in Google Cloud Storage bucket
 - For this project, U.S. 2020 General Election for Arizona, Florida, Michigan, Nevada, and Texas were selected, totaling +27,000,00 observations altogether
-  - These 4 states were chosen due to their historical propensity for alternating between major political parties, being closely contested battlegrounds where shifts in turnout and voting patterns could potentially determine the overall election outcome.

 ### Data Acquisition
 - As the data was stored as Parquet files in a GCS Bucket, we create a single-node DataProc cluster using the Google Cloud SDK command-line tool